 There used to be a time when you could repeat wear outfits at different occasions with different crowds without fear of having the offending repeat outfit identified as such.
 Enter the age of social media and we are now faced with a world where every outfit can end up on Instagram, seen by most people you know, thereby immediately outing itself and limiting its ability to dazzle and amaze a new crowd at some future event.

-What makes matters worse is the rise of the influencer.
+It’s understandable that we grow bored with the pieces we have in our wardrobes, especially these days with the rise of the influencer.
 These fabulously stylish women on Instagram make it seem almost normal to wear a different outfit every day.
 All of a sudden, you fall out of love with your latest purchase and crave something new and shiny that will satisfy your quest for newness as well as keep you from getting bored with what’s already mounting up in your wardrobe.

 This constant craving for newness is not only a drain on finances, but it contributes to the increasingly sizeable carbon footprint left by the fashion industry.

 I am not immune to these fashion cravings, and am guilty of spending far too much of my hard earned on fashion.
 However in my own defence, to counter the pressure of constantly wearing new outfits for my fashion blog, I have mastered the art of the re-wear.
 Basically, I stealthily repeat pieces of my wardrobe in each outfit to maximise (hopefully imperceptibly) the different ways they can be worn.

 Over the years I have come up with a few guidelines that I live by that make it easier to shop my own wardrobe, strategically re-wear and not get bored with what I already own.

 1. focus on separates